jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-claptone-on-after-parties-in-the-amazon-pastries.md

 <br><br>
 **RR: Nice!
 Now the masks you wear must bring you a sense of freedom as they conceal your identity… but they have now pretty much become your identity.
 So do you ever feel trapped by them, since you can’t really perform without them?**

 Claptone: The mask has been with me for centuries, any recollections of life before it have seemingly faded away into obscurity.
-Seeing fans and friends dawning their own golden masks at my concerts around the globe is quite awesome.
+Seeing fans and friends donning their own golden masks at my concerts around the globe is quite awesome.
 Some things in life are timeless - orange sunsets, a great cup of coffee, long walks on the beach...
 I personally will never grow tired of the endless, golden ocean of masks out on the dance floor.

 ![null](/img/claptone-3.jpg)